Chrysler Building

-Originally a project of real estate developer and former New York State Senator William H. Reynolds, the building was constructed by Walter Chrysler, the head of the Chrysler Corporation.
+Originally a project of real estate developer and former New York State Senator William H. Reynolds, the building was commissioned by Walter Chrysler, the head of the Chrysler Corporation.
 The construction of the Chrysler Building, an early skyscraper, was characterized by a competition with 40 Wall Street and the Empire State Building to become the world's tallest building.
-Although the Chrysler Building was built and designed specifically for the car manufacturer, the corporation did not pay for its construction and never owned it; Walter Chrysler decided to fund the entire cost personally so his children could inherit it.
+The Chrysler Building was designed and funded by Walter Chrysler personally as a real estate investment for his children, but it was not intended as the Chrysler Corporation's headquarters (which was located in Detroit at the Highland Park Chrysler Plant from 1934 to 1996).
 An annex was completed in 1952, and the building was sold by the Chrysler family the next year, with numerous subsequent owners.

 When the Chrysler Building opened, there were mixed reviews of the building's design, some calling it inane and unoriginal, others hailing it as modernist and iconic.
-Today the building is seen as a paragon of the Art Deco architectural style.
-In 2007, it was ranked ninth on the List of America's Favorite Architecture by the American Institute of Architects.
-The building was designated a New York City landmark in 1978, and it was added to the National Register of Historic Places as a National Historic Landmark in 1976.
+Reviewers in the late 20th and early 21st centuries regarded the building as a paragon of the Art Deco architectural style.
+In 2007, it was ranked ninth on the American Institute of Architects' list of America's Favorite Architecture.
+The facade and interior became New York City designated landmarks in 1978, and the structure was added to the National Register of Historic Places as a National Historic Landmark in 1976.